yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

   You may receive a warning about a dataset being unsupported.
 Click it away and ignore it.
 * Select :guilabel:`rural_clipped` as your input layer.
-* Set an output file location inside the :guilabel:`Zoning` directory called :kbd:`rural_raster.tif`.
+* Set an output file location inside the :guilabel:`Zoning` directory.
+* Name the output file :kbd:`rural_raster.tif`.
 * Check the :guilabel:`New size` box and enter the :kbd:`X` and :kbd:`Y` values
   you made a note of earlier.
 * Check the :guilabel:`Load into canvas` box.